prana-W/Backend_Series/17_Stateful_(Session)_Authentication/notes.md

 - Import both the function in the user.controller.js cand pass the sessionId into the cookies.
 - Now we will make a middleware which takes this cookie (sessionId) and check if it Maps to any user, if it does that let the request be fulfileed else reject.
 - Since we are using cookies, we need to parse it to be able to use it.
 Therefore, install cookie-parser package and use it in index.js
-- We will setUser whenever we login with the user, there sessionId and user._id in auth.service.js in sessions collection
+- We will use setUser whenever we login with the user, there sessionId and user._id in auth.service.js in sessions collection
-- We also make getUser function which return the userId and takes sessionId as parameter.
-This function is called in auth.middleware.js in various places, wher we first fetch uid from the cookies stored in the browser and then pass that in the getUser, if we get a valid user from there then we make the request else redirect the user to login page.
+- We also make getUser function which return the user object and takes sessionId as parameter.
+This function is called in auth.middleware.js in various places, where we first fetch uid from the cookies stored in the browser and then pass that in the getUser, if we get a valid user from there then we make the request else redirect the user to login page.
 - This prevents random user from acessing other datas.
 - Also we fetch the user data only in API end-points and home page.

-## Commonly made mistake
+### Commonly made mistake

 - Always use optional chaining when trying to access properties of an object which may not be present.
 This will prevent the code from crashing.
   - Example: sessionObj?.userId (if not found returns undefined instead of crashing)